Danish String Quartet performance canceled, replaced with renowned Italian string quartet Quartetto di Cremona

-Danish String Quartet members Frederik Øland (violin), Rune Tonsgaard Sørensen (violin), Asbjørn Nørgaard (viola), and Fredrik Schøyen Sjölin (cello), bring a rare musical spontaneity to the stage.
-Exuding a palpable joy and warmth in its music-making that have made it in-demand on concert stages around the world, the quartet is known for impeccable musicianship, sophisticated artistry, exquisite clarity of ensemble, and, above all, an expressivity inextricably bound to the music.
+Featuring Frederik Øland (violin), Rune Tonsgaard Sørensen (violin), Asbjørn Nørgaard (viola), and Fredrik Schøyen Sjölin (cello), the Danish String Quartet is known for impeccable musicianship, sophisticated artistry, exquisite clarity of ensemble, and an expressivity inextricably bound to the music.

-Tickets are $10 for general public and free for Virginia Tech students.
+Tickets for the performance are $25-55 for general public and $10 for Virginia Tech students.
 Tickets can be purchased online; at the Moss Arts Center's box office, 10 a.m. to 5 p.m.
-Wednesday through Friday, and 10 a.m. to 4 p.m.
+Tuesday through Friday, and 10 a.m. to 4 p.m.
 Saturday; or by calling 540-231-5300 during box office hours.